ten tips to hold onto your warm leads

 What are warm leads?

-Before diving into the nurturing tips, let's get clear on what a warm lead actually is.
+A warm lead sits between a cold contact who's never heard of you and a hot lead actively requesting a demo.
 Unlike a cold lead who has never heard of you, or a hot lead who is actively asking for a demo, a warm lead sits in the valuable sweet spot right in between.
 They are potential customers who have shown some level of interest in your company but aren't quite ready for a direct sales pitch yet.

-This interest isn't just a guess.
-It's based on their actions.
-A lead becomes warm when they:
+This interest is measurable.
+It's based on specific actions: A lead becomes warm when they:

 • Download a piece of content like an ebook or case study.